Bira/octopus-carnival/_posts/2025-02-12-wir-dscc-intro.md

 victory is no longer assured, suitable for final boss fights.
 Anything harder than that will dramatically increase the chances of a TPK.

-Don't believe what the edition warriors tell you: encounters don't _have_ to be perfectly balanced, not anymore than they do in any other edition.
+Encounters don't _have_ to be "perfectly balanced", not anymore than they do in any other edition.
 What this system does is deliver _consistent_ encounters.
 If you want them to be easy, they'll be easy.
 If you want them to be hard, they'll be hard.
 The number of times where the opposite of what you want happens is kept to a minimum.
 And that's why I love these rules to bits.

 ## Coming up Next